leonacky/react-native-fcm-twilio/README.md

 - you if want to handle `click_action` you need to add custom intent-filter, check native android documentation

-If you are using RN < 0.30.0 and react-native-fcm < 1.0.16, pass intent into package, edit `MainActivity.java`:
+If you are using RN < 0.30.0 and react-native-fcm-twilio < 1.0.16, pass intent into package, edit `MainActivity.java`:

 - RN 0.28: